anuc06/Elections-Sql-Project/README.md

 # Elections SQL Project

 ## 📌 Project Description
-This project is focused on **data analysis of election results** using SQL.
+This project focuses on **data analysis of election results** using SQL.
 It covers queries and insights at **constituency-level, party-level, and state-level**.

 ---